Cozy Peach Kitchen

 1. Sauté veggies.
 Start by heating a medium sauce pot over medium-high heat.
 Once hot, add olive oil.
 Add diced onions and carrots to the hot oil.
 Sauté until translucent, about 6-8 minutes.

-3. Bring the pot to a boil over high heat, then reduce to a simmer.
+2. Cook the lentils: Add all of the ingredients, except for the BBQ sauce, to the pot.
+Stir to combine well.
+Bring the pot to a rapid simmer over high heat, then reduce to a simmer.

 • Buy canned or pre-cooked lentils to make this recipe in just 15 minutes!
 You will need about 3 cups of cooked lentils.